keithliang8/4180Project/README.md

 This control pad lets the user control the car.
 The up button starts the car going forward at a low speed.
 Pressing 1 makes the car increase its speed while pressing 2 makes the car decrease its speed.
 Pressing down makes the robot go backwards at a low speed.
 The left and right buttons will make the robot turn in the direction pressed.
 Button 3 will stop the robot in its place.
 Button 4 is a horn that will make a beep when held down. <br> <br>
 ![xx](/20201129_200729.jpg) <br>
 The UART panel lets you input directions you want the car to autonomously go to.
 The user can input !X followed by directions to control the car.
 The first input is the horizontal input where a positive number will make the car go right, and a negative will make it go left.
 The second input is the verticle direction where a postitive input will make the car go forward, and a negative will make it go backwards.
 If the user wanted the car to go left 3 feet and forward 5 feet, the user would input "!X-3,+5".
 If the user wanted the robot to go right 1 foot and backwards 8 feet, they would input "!X+1,-8".

+# Testing/Results
+Overall, everything we accomplished everything we wanted the car to do.
+It can operate both user controlled and autonomously using the Bluefruit Connect app.
+The user can control the robot in real time using the control pad where the robot will function as a normal RC car with several adpaptations such as breaks, collision detection, and a horn.
+The user can succesfully control the car autonomously using the UART panel to make the car go to a certain spot from its starting point.
+All of this can be seen in our video posted above.

+# Future Improvements
+Future improvements would be adding another sonar to the back of the robot to prevent collisions in the rear, and adding an odometer which could help improve our autonomous aspect of the car.